antmicro/Migrant/README.md

     }

 As default, all writes to the stream are buffered, i.e. one can be only sure that they are in the stream after calling `Dispose()` on open stream (de)serializer.
 This is, however, not useful when underlying stream is buffered independently or it is a network stream attached to a socket.
 In such cases one can disable buffering in `Settings`.
 Note that buffering also disables padding which is normally used to allow speculative reads.
 Therefore data written with buffered and unbuffered mode are not compatible.

+#### Reference preservation

+Let's assume you do open stream serialization.
+In first session, some object, let's name it A, is serialized.
+In the second session, among others, A is serialized again - the same exact instance.
+What should happen?
+We prefer when reference is preserved, so that when A is serialized in second session, actually only its id goes to the second session - pointing to the object from the first session.
+However, to provide such feature we have to keep reference to A between sessions - to check whether it is the same instance as previously serialized.
+This means that until open stream serializer is disposed, a reference to A is held, hence it won't be collected by GC.
+To prevent this unpleasant situation we could use weak references.
+Unfortunately, as it turned out, with frequent serialization of small objects this can completely kill Migrant's performance - which is a core value in our library.
+So, to sum it up we offer user to choose from three mentioned options with the help of `Settings` class.
+The possible values of an enum `ReferencePreservation` are:
+- `DoNotPreserve` - each session is treated as separate serialization considering references;
+- `Preserve` - object identity is preserved but they are strongly referenced between sessions;
+- `UseWeakReference` - best of both worlds conceptually, but can completely kill your performance.

+Choose wisely.

 ### Deep clone